Apple Watch 3 vs Apple Watch 2

 Having internet access will enable you to stream songs from Apple Music on the new device, which can be played back on your Apple AirPod headphones, or other compatible Bluetooth headsets.

 Of course, these features will involve data usage.
-The one thing that has been confirmed is that the Apple Watch 3 will need to be on the same carrier as your iPhone, and at the moment EE is the only choice available in the UK.
+The Apple Watch 3 will need to be on the same carrier as your iPhone, and at the moment EE is the only choice available in the UK.

 Internally the Apple Watch 3 has seen some significant hardware upgrades, with the new dual-core S3 processor being claimed to offer a 70 percent improvement in speed over the Apple Watch 2.